August and September 2024

 • Trillium Fenway: A smaller tap list and a small taproom, but the outdoor space is nice.
 This location is right next to Time Out Market which has a bunch of different food options.

 • Trillium Canton: Their newest space is a bit further outside of the city center.
-Full food menu, spacious taproom, and great views!
+Full food menu, gorgeous, spacious taproom, and a huge outdoor area.

 • Trillium on the Greenway: A seasonal taproom located right on the Rose Kennedy Greenway!